gianluvillani/toartaruga/README.md

   $ rosrun custom_teleop teleop_transcriber.py
 </code>

-If you want to simulate the vehicle as well
+If you want to simulate and visualize the vehicle as well
 <code>
   $ rosrun vehicle_simulation simulator.py

+  $ rviz rviz
 </code>

+### Simulator Structure (Gianluca - Week 1)
+The simulator implements a simple kinematic bicycle model and a visualization in RViz.
+The discretized model used is taken from https://github.com/MPC-Berkeley/barc/wiki/Car-Model.
+The simulated states are computed as often as a new input is sent to the car.
+(Future improvement: control should not necessarily 'synchronized' with the simulation.
+More explanation later )